freedomofpress/dangerzone/BUILD.md

 poetry install
 ```

-Make sure [Docker Desktop](https://www.docker.com/products/docker-desktop) and vagrant (`brew install vagrant`) are installed and run this to collect the binaries from Docker Desktop and then build a custom Alpine Linux ISO for Dangerzone, and copy them into the `share` folder:
+Make sure [Docker Desktop](https://www.docker.com/products/docker-desktop) and vagrant (`brew install vagrant`) are installed.

+Run this to build a custom Alpine Linux ISO for Dangerzone, and copy it into the `share` folder:

 ```sh
 ./install/macos/make-vm.sh